Utsav2820/tata-traceability/README.md

 # tata-traceability
-This is the project on Tata Traceability Portal
+This is the project on Tata's Vehicle Data Traceability Portal